Best AI Dungeon Master Tools in 2026: 9 Platforms Compared

 What separates LoreKeeper from every other platform on this list is that it is a structured game, not a conversation.
 Dice rolls are real.
 Initiative matters.
 Conditions apply.
 If your character drops to zero hit points, the AI does not quietly ignore it -- the system enforces it.
 This is D&D 5e mechanics running beneath an AI narrative layer, not a chatbot pretending to run D&D. For players who want to play solo D&D with a real AI DM, this is the closest thing to having a human Game Master available 24/7.

-• Accessible free tier -- 15 Leyenda trial rounds, no credit card required.
+- Accessible free tier -- 20 free daily turns, no credit card required.
 Enough to run real sessions and evaluate the platform properly.

-Pricing: Free tier includes 15 Leyenda trial rounds + 10 welcome credits.
-Paid plans from EUR 4.99/month.
+Pricing: Free tier includes 20 free daily turns + 10 welcome credits.
+Paid plans from EUR 7.99/month.

 Best for: Anyone who wants a complete AI DM experience -- solo players, groups without a GM, people who want to play on impulse without scheduling.
 If you are a beginner looking for your first AI Dungeon Master, this is the easiest entry point with the most depth.